Chadis Crafts' Fun Pages

 With loving Jewish mother tips in Brackets

-As it is not Passover with out Friend Matzie and Matzah with Temptie Cream Cheese often during Passover.
+As it is not Passover with out Friend Matzie and Matzah with Tempie Cream Cheese often during Passover.

-Since I do not use a real recipe, here is my attempt to write it down.
+Since I do not use a real recipe, here is my attempt to write it down for them.

 Ingrediants: